Modeling Concurrency Control as a Learnable Function: Performance Evaluation

 \subsection{Stored Procedure Mode}

-{{\dbname} and all the baselines support the stored procedure mode.} We ran all the experiments five times and report the average results.
-Each algorithm runs for three hours to match the time {\polyjuice} requires to reach optimal performance. {We use IC3 as the initial agent function for agent function optimization.}
+{{\dbname} and all the baselines support the stored procedure mode.
+We run all the experiments five times and report the average results.
+Each algorithm runs for three hours to match the time {\polyjuice} requires to reach optimal performance.
+We use IC3 as the initial function for function optimization.

-\mypar{Varying access pattern} \revisionhint{R1.O1}{We fix the contention level and system load while varying the access pattern using four different hotspot distributions}.\footnote{The values of 1 and 0 indicate hotspot and uniform access, respectively.
-The four access patterns, from the left to the right in Figure~\ref{fig:pattern}, are $(0,0,0,1,0,0,0,0,0,0)$, $(1,0,0,1,1,0,0,0,0,0)$, $(0, 0, 0, 1, 0, 1,0, 1,1,0)$, and $(1,1,0,0,1,0,0,1,1,0)$.} Figure~\ref{fig:pattern} shows the results for the YCSB-extended workload.
+\mypar{Varying access pattern} {We fix the contention level and system load while varying the access pattern using four different hotspot distributions}.\footnote{{The values of 1 and 0 indicate hotspot and uniform access, respectively.
+The four access patterns, from the left to the right in Figure~\ref{fig:pattern}, are $(0,0,0,1,0,0,0,0,0,0)$, $(1,0,0,1,1,0,0,0,0,0)$, $(0, 0, 0, 1, 0, 1,0, 1,1,0)$, and $(1,1,0,0,1,0,0,1,1,0)$.}} Figure~\ref{fig:pattern} shows the results for the YCSB-extended workload.
 The hotspot distributions, shown from left to right, shift from being skewed at the beginning of the transaction to being skewed at the end.
-We observe that {\dbname} has the best throughput, up to 3.32{$\times$} higher than that of the second-best baseline (Figure~\ref{fig:pattern} Pat.
-1).
+We observe that {\dbname} has the best throughput, up to 3.32{$\times$}, 4.38{$\times$}, and 4.27{$\times$} higher than that of Polyjuice, 2PL, and Silo, respectively.
 The reason is that {\dbname} learns a set of optimized pipeline-wait actions, timeouts, and conflict detection actions, enabling efficient transaction pipelining for hotspots while reducing the overhead for non-conflicting operations.

-It can be seen that the performance gap between {\dbname} and the second-best baseline shrinks as the hotspot distribution shifts toward the end of the transaction.
-This is because the learned pipeline actions, which contribute most of our performance advantage in this setting, become less effective as the hotspots shift forward.
-As highlighted in existing works~\cite{DBLP:conf/sigmod/GuoWYY21/bamboo, DBLP:journals/pvldb/FaleiroAH17/EWV}, the advantage of dirty reads over clean reads relies on the trade-off between the gain from reducing block time and the overheads from cascading aborts and other issues caused by dirty reads.
-Therefore, with the hotspots shifting forward, the gain becomes smaller as the transaction is near completion.
-In other words, the benefit of learned pipeline-wait actions becomes less significant.
+The performance gap between {\dbname} and the second-best baseline decreases as the hotspot distribution shifts toward the end of the transaction.
+This is because the learned pipeline-wait actions, which contribute the most to the performance advantage of {\dbname}, become less effective as the hotspots are closer to the end of the transactions.
+In particular, pipeline-wait actions allow dirty reads, but the advantage of dirty reads over clean reads depends on the trade-off between the gain from reducing block time and the overheads from cascading aborts and other issues~\cite{DBLP:conf/sigmod/GuoWYY21/bamboo, DBLP:journals/pvldb/FaleiroAH17/EWV}.
+As the hotspots shifting towards the end, the gain from reducing block time becomes smaller.

-\mypar{Varying contention level} We study the impact of contention levels by fixing the thread number to 16 and setting the number of warehouses to one for high contention (Figure~\ref{fig:1wh}) and four for low contention (Figure~\ref{fig:4wh}) under the TPC-C workload.